BMB-STAT/BMB-STAT5/chapter1.md

 In R ANOVA is run by using the _aov()_ function.
 To visualise the output of the analysis the function _summary()_ is used.

-Tip: the results of the ‘aov’ function needs to be assigned to a new variable (e.g.:ANOVA1<-…) and you use the ~ symbol to group values according to the category they belong to.
+Tip: the results of the `aov` function needs to be assigned to a new variable (e.g.:ANOVA1<-…) and you use the ~ symbol to group values according to the category they belong to.

 `@hint`
 Remember, aov needs to work on data (for example speed) and you need to indicate how the data should be grouped (for example treatment).